luminary-cloud/steam-account-manager/README.md

 ### Trade offers
 - View, accept, or decline incoming and outgoing offers, with full item and escrow detail.
 - Build and send offers from your inventory to a trade URL, with optional auto-confirm.
+- Fetch and copy an account's own trade link, cached and auto-refreshed.
 - Optional background poller and a local trade audit log.

 ### Account review